Bryson1798/dsc-phase-1-project-v7/README.md

  Also, they can play around the genres creatively and come up with something a bit unique, for example, a combination of **Action, Comedy & Drama** or even **Science Fiction, Adventure & Comedy** to see the response and reaction from the movie lovers.

-2. Based on the findings of strong positive correlation between production budget and domestic gross, and production budget and worldwide gross, for the genres stated above in the first recommendation, the Head of Microsoft's new movie studio can liase with the finance department and ensure that sufficient budgetary allocation is made to film production.
+2. Based on the findings of strong positive correlation between production budget and domestic gross, and production budget and worldwide gross, for the genres stated above in the first recommendation, the Head of Microsoft's new movie studio can liaise with the finance department and ensure that sufficient budgetary allocation is made to film production.
 This would enable the several aspects involved in film production to be taken care of sufficiently, for instance;
  - Production equipment: Getting the latest equipment and editing tools is key to producing high quality video content.

  - Visuals and Sound: The visual elements of a movie are critical in creating an immersive and engaging experience for viewers.
 This includes everything from the cinematography and special effects to the costumes and set design.
 A good soundtrack can help set the tone of a film and enhance the emotional impact of key scenes.